 Quality cooling underwear can cost upwards of $15 for a single style, but

-Fruit of the Loom's breathable four-pack comes out to less than $4 a pair.
-It's made from 91 percent cotton and contains some spandex for a skin-friendly stretch, but the special micro-mesh fabric helps to wick moisture and improve heat distribution.
+Fruit of the Loom's breathable four-pack comes out to just over $4 a pair.
+It's made from 91% cotton and contains some spandex for a skin-friendly stretch, but the special micro-mesh fabric helps to wick moisture and improve heat distribution.

-If briefs aren't your go-to style, this brand offers amazing deals on three other popular fits:
+If briefs aren't your go-to style, this brand offers great deals on three other popular fits:

 For those looking for a larger option with cooling capabilities, the